RedBeardLab/rediSQL/README.md

 Because its internal SQLite can handle only up to 140TB of data, ideally this will also apply to this same module, supposing you know where to host the database.

-However when the dimension of the dataset start to approach the terabyte you may be better of looking for other alternatives.
+However when the dimension of the dataset start to approach a terabyte you may be better of looking for other alternatives.

 Of course if you use SQLite as in memory database the limiting factor will be the memory of your machine.